Natural Aids for Uric Acid and Gout

 - 1 cup of boiling water

 Add the leaves to the boiling water and allow them to steep for six minutes.
-Strain off the liquid, sweeten if desired, and consume immediately.
+Strain off the liquid, sweeten if desired, and drink immediately.